 Policy makers in the UK are recognizing this: a March 2015 Commons Transport Committee report says the UK must reform the law to clarify how self-driving vehicles will affect the liabilities of drivers, manufacturers and insurers.

 “Government must do more to prepare for a transition period where manual, semi-autonomous and driverless vehicles will share UK roads,” warned Louise Ellman, chairperson of the UK government’s Commons Transport Committee.
 “Transport Ministers must explain how different types of vehicles will be certified and tested, how drivers will be trained and how driving standards will be updated, monitored and enforced.”

 Autonomous vehicles could have a dramatic impact on our urban environment.
 Speaking at the SMMT Connected conference in London, Stian Westlake, director of policy and research at innovation charity Nesta predicted that city layouts will change, car parks will be relocated and vehicles will perform additional services such as picking up dry cleaning.

 "Being able to move parking off-site, creating self-park and ride cars - will potentially lead to a transformation to our city centers.
 This could take currently wasted urban space and turn it into retail space, or provide space for extra housing.
 It's hugely attractive,” said Westlake.

-Read more about Orange Business Services and its vision for self driving cars within the future smart city.
+Read more about Orange Business and its vision for self driving cars within the future smart city.
 You can also find out more about the business case for connected cars and how vehicle intelligence can reduce accidents.